 Hazards 134 special online report, June 2016

-Blacklisters: ‘The only think they are sorry for is getting caught’ Major construction firms, terrified at the prospect of facing examination in the dock, have paid £75m to settle blacklisting claims out-of-court.
+Blacklisters: ‘The only thing they are sorry for is getting caught’ Major construction firms, terrified at the prospect of facing examination in the dock, have paid £75m to settle blacklisting claims out-of-court.
 Hazards says some top bosses may yet end up answering charges, this time for perverting the course of justice as they tried to cover their criminal tracks.

 Hazards 134, Special online report, June 2016